FIXTradingCommunity/fixml-generator/README.md

 ### Input

 An Orchestra file that conforms to the XML schema of Orchestra version 1.0.
-See GitHub project fix-orchestra module repository (https://github.com/FIXTradingCommunity/fix-orchestra/blob/master/repository/src/main/resources/xsd/repository.xsd) for the schema.
+See http://fixprotocol.io/2020/orchestra/repository for the schema.

 #### Parameter
 `targetDir` give a path to write output files